About the Ira A. Fulton Schools of Engineering

 The leader in ASU Patents

-A recent study by the National Academy of Inventors placed ASU #12 in global patent rankings.
-Of the 137 ASU patents recorded in the study, 85 were granted to Fulton Schools researchers.
-Based on this number, the Fulton Schools would rank #27 among the worldwide universities in the study, if evaluated as an independent university.”
+In 2022 the National Academy of Inventors ranked ASU #8 in the Top 100 U.S. Universities Granted U.S. Utility Patents.
+Of the 160 ASU patents recorded in the study, 106 were granted to Fulton Schools researchers.
+Based on this number, the Fulton Schools alone would rank #16 among the worldwide universities in the study, if evaluated as an independent university.

 We are leading critical national initiatives